 Thursday, November 15, 2018

-It struck me while having a conversation with my son who was an ER nurse in Dallas.
+It struck me while having a conversation with my son who was an ER nurse in Dallas, now a Doctor of Nurse Practice.
 We were talking about how TV shows cast an unrealistic image of EMS procedures and challenges.
 “Like that one medical show showing the seriously injured patient on the bloody gurney in ER and the family members right there within the drawn curtains interrupting and questioning every move,” I said.
 “Ridiculous,” I added to punctuate my disbelief.

 “Actually, Dad, there have been studies showing…” he replied offering a well studied and reasoned approach to improving patient care with some relatives in the ER alcove during treatment.
 “Hmmmmm,” I said while reeling in my know-it-all, been-there-done-that attitude — at least for this conversation, that is.
 That’s when I did an updated recount of the date today, and dates back when I was in the trenches.
 It was now well over two decades since I was on an EMS call.